 Since then, I've lived in all sorts of types and styles of small spaces on land and sea, and almost all were mobile and could go from place to place.
-Of all the mobile dwellings, a travel trailer pulled by a tow vehicle (bumper pull), is by far my favorite.
-In other articles, I've gone into details behind the reason for this preference, but that's not what this blog is about.
-This blog is about the tow vehicle because every travel trailer, no matter how large or small, requires something to pull or power it to travel.
+Of all the mobile dwellings, a travel trailer pulled by a capable pickup truck (bumper pull), is by far my favorite.
+In other articles, I've gone into detail about the reason for this preference, but that's not what this blog is about.
+This blog is about the right truck because every travel trailer, no matter how large or small, requires something to pull or power it to travel.
 After all, unlike a motorhome with an integrated engine and steering wheel, a towable travel trailer has no way to move without a tow vehicle.
-While there is no one perfect tow vehicle to integrate with a Living Vehicle (LV), it is my hope with this article to shed some light on what makes a great tow vehicle for an LV.
+While there is no one specific truck to integrate with a Living Vehicle (LV), it is my hope with this article to shed some light on what makes the best trucks for towing travel trailers.

 Here is what we will cover today.